 The tables on the terrace at O’Puledrone overlook the marina and the sea with speedboats and pleasure cruisers bobbing in the harbor right in front of you.
 However, you don’t have to simply gaze out at these boats, you can go out on one with a fisherman in partnership with the restaurant and catch your own dinner.
 This extra activity connected to the restaurant is unusual and a great experience for anyone interested in fishing or just wanting to try something different.

 With the help of an experienced fisherman, you can catch the fish that will be cooked for your meal.
-Like most of the restaurants by the harbor, there are no bookings, you simply turn up and join the line.
+Like most of the Italian restaurants by the harbors along the Amalfi coast, there are no bookings, you simply turn up and join the line.
 If there’s a bit of a wait, the bar staff will come out with complimentary glasses of white wine for you while you wait.

 What To Eat At O’Puledrone